wooden figurines shaking hands, trust

 3. Be educational, not pushy

 If you take one piece of advice away from this blog post, it’s this: marketing for professional services isn’t about selling; it’s about educating.
-People don’t come to a lawyer or a financial advisor to make a snap decision, they come because they need to learn something or fix a problem.
+People don’t come to a lawyer or a financial advisor to make a snap decision; they come because they need to learn something or fix a problem.
 Your content should reflect that.

 Think about it: blog posts, whitepapers, webinars, case studies, and other resources are all ways to show your authority.
 You’re building a relationship by giving them something useful.
 When they see that you know your stuff, they may come to you when they need your service.